IABTechLab/uid2-client-java/README.md

    >IMPORTANT: Be sure to call this function only when you have obtained legal basis to convert the user’s [directly identifying information (DII)](https://unifiedid.com/docs/ref-info/glossary-uid#gl-dii) to UID2 tokens for targeted advertising.

    >IMPORTANT: Always apply `doNotGenerateTokensForOptedOut()`.
-This applies `policy=1` in the [/token/generate](https://unifiedid.com/docs/endpoints/post-token-generate#token-generation-policy) call.
-Support for `policy=0` will be removed soon.
+This applies a parameter similar to setting `optout_check=1` in the call to the POST /token/generate endpoint (see [Unencrypted JSON Body Parameters](https://unifiedid.com/docs/endpoints/post-token-generate#unencrypted-json-body-parameters)).

 #### Standard Integration

-If you're using standard integration (client and server) (see [UID2 SDK for JavaScript Integration Guide](https://unifiedid.com/docs/guides/publisher-client-side)), follow this step:
+If you're using standard integration (client and server) (see [JavaScript Standard Integration Guide](https://unifiedid.com/docs/guides/integration-javascript-standard)), follow this step:

 * Send this identity as a JSON string back to the client (to use in the [identity field](https://unifiedid.com/docs/sdks/client-side-identity#initopts-object-void)) using the following: